nova-cortex/yt-transcript-gpt/docs/CONTRIBUTING.md

-# Contributing to repo-blueprint
+# Contributing to YouTube Transcript GPT

-Thank you for your interest in contributing to repo-blueprint!
-We welcome contributions from everyone and appreciate your help in making this boilerplate template better for the development community.
+Thank you for your interest in contributing to YouTube Transcript GPT!
+We welcome contributions from everyone and appreciate your help in making this AI-powered transcript analysis tool better for learners, educators, and content creators worldwide.

 ## Table of Contents